To better understand which one will meet your needs and budget, it helps to know how they operate.

 How a Heat Pump Works

-A heat pump is a little more complicated.
-Unlike a gas furnace, a heat pump doesn’t need a fuel source to create heat.
+Heat pump systems are a little more complicated.
+Unlike a gas furnace, an electric heat pump doesn’t need a fuel source to create heat.
 Rather, it pumps warm air out of cold air.
 That’s right, even cold air contains heat energy — it’s science.
+Here’s how it works:

 - The refrigerant absorbs heat from the outside air